-For Some Japanese Americans, Border Separations Are Déjà vu
+For Some Japanese Americans, Border Separations Are Déjà Vu

 Third grade teacher Tony Osumi says he, like a lot of Americans, watched the recent news from the Southern US border with growing dismay.
 The images and sounds of wailing children being pulled from their tearful parents' arms and taken away to temporary shelters made him wince—and reminded him of the first day of school for children who hadn't been before.